ygdillon/FitLink/IMPLEMENTATION_STATUS.md

-# FitLink Implementation Status & Roadmap
+# Trainr Implementation Status & Roadmap

 ## ✅ What Has Been Completed